 Can insurance companies dispute the liability?

 The company that represents the guilty party may attempt to downplay their client’s liability in the accident.
-They may try to downsize the amount of your claim or dispute it altogether.
+They may try to downsize the amount of your claim or dispute it all together.
 They may even refuse to pay the amount that you have requested.
-If any of these action should occur, you definitely have the right to file a lawsuit.
+If any of these actions should occur, you definitely have the right to file a lawsuit.

 Has your quality of life been diminished from a personal injury?